POSTCODE: SY1 2TP,

 The white water really pounds through here at times making fishing tricky at times or even impossible if not loud.
 Below the Weir Pool rumours of Monster Barbel, plus good Pike and Perch fishing in the many slacks and eddies falling away either side of the tail race as it rushes away from the Weir Pool.
 The river here flows over a wonderful, clean gravel bed as its mood changes and the pace lessens as it slows to a lovely wide, streamy glide above the ‘Shingle’ , before squeezing past the point of the island and passing either side.

-Most barbel are caught in a slightly deeper channel at least three quarters of the way across the river.
+Most barbel are caught in a slightly deeper channels at various points in the river.
 The Shingle Beach area is popular with visitors as well as anglers and many people feed the ducks and swans here and they can be troublesome at times!
 Fantastic summer fishing for Chub and Barbel in specimen proportions so do not forget your un-hooking mat and be prepared for a surprise.

 The Island stretch is typical Barbel country.
 Plenty of far bank cover where the keen Barbel angler can enjoy good sport.
 In the summer months Barbel can be spotted swimming across the shallows.
 The average size of the Barbel on this section is 6lbs with larger specimens not uncommon.
 As a result we request you use mainline with a breaking strain of at least 8lbs or even 12lbs.